 Truly, this is some groundbreaking and visionary direction.
 Having a character act like a batty bigot is at least a reliable way to obfuscate the fact that he’s a relentlessly ineffectual person who has nothing worthwhile to say.

 No matter how you slice it, Whiplash is an empty–headed, deranged movie, and Chazelle comes across as an off–kilter fellow indeed.
-Even the best parts are derivative of Black Swan, but with none of the surreal and phantasmagorical moments that make Black Swan an interesting film.
+Even the best parts are derivative of Black Swan but with none of the surreal and phantasmagorical moments that make Black Swan an engaging film.